 Hero Profile » About Louis DiBiccari

-About Louis DiBiccari <p>As the eldest of 4 brothers, Louis DiBiccari’s greatest childhood stories always bring him back to the dinner table, so it was only natural that he would choose a profession inspired by his treasured family meals.
+About Louis DiBiccari <p> As the eldest of 4 brothers, Louis DiBiccari&rsquo;s greatest childhood stories always bring him back to the dinner table, so it was only natural that he would choose a profession inspired by his treasured family meals.
 A Lynnfield, MA, native, Louis began his culinary journey at Scottsdale Culinary Institute in Arizona.
-Upon graduating, with practically no professional restaurant experience, Louis used his wit and charm to talk his way into the kitchen at Christopher’s Fermier Brasserie, Chef Christopher Gross’ award-winning “farmer’s tavern” in Phoenix.
-In 1996, Louis returned to Boston and secured a position at L’Espalier alongside Chef Frank McClelland. and then sous chef Geoff Gardner.
-Louis left L’Espalier to go back to his Italian cooking roots with a stint at Sage in Boston’s North End, but rejoined Chef Gardner for the launch of the flagship location of Sel de la Terre in 2000.
-Louis also played an integral role in the opening of the second location of Sel de la Terre in the Natick Collection in August 2007.
-Louis now spends his days as Chef de Cuisine at <a href="http://www.seldelaterre.com/">Sel de la Terre</a> in the Back Bay of Boston, where he has been since its inception in the fall of 2008.</p>
+Upon graduating, with practically no professional restaurant experience, Louis used his wit and charm to talk his way into the kitchen at Christopher&rsquo;s Fermier Brasserie, Chef Christopher Gross&rsquo; award-winning &ldquo;farmer&rsquo;s tavern&rdquo; in Phoenix.
+In 1996, Louis returned to Boston and secured a position at L&rsquo;Espalier alongside Chef Frank McClelland. and then sous chef Geoff Gardner.&nbsp;Louis left L&rsquo;Espalier to go back to his Italian cooking roots with a stint at Sage in Boston&rsquo;s North End, but rejoined Chef Gardner for the launch of the flagship location of Sel de la Terre in 2000.&nbsp;Louis also played an integral role in the opening of the second location of Sel de la Terre in the Natick Collection in August 2007.
+Louis is now the host of an interactive dining experience called <a href="http://cheflouienight.com/">Chef Louie Night</a>.</p>

 Watch this video!
 Get Adobe Flash Player